zysio/medical_clinic/README.md

 ### Launching

-1. Clone this repository to your local machine using: `git clone https://github.com/zysio/medical_clinic.git
+1. Clone this repository to your local machine using: `git clone https://github.com/zysio/medical_clinic.git`

 2. Setup PostgreSQL database

-3. Copy code from database/scheme.txt
+3. Copy code from `cd database/scheme.txt`

 4. Run the code in Query Tool